MicrosoftDocs/cpp-docs/docs/windows/working-with-resource-files.md

 > [!WARNING]
 > This section applies to Windows desktop applications written in C++.
 >
-> For information about resources in Universal Windows Platform apps written in C++, see [Defining App Resources](/windows/uwp/app-resources/), or on adding resources to C++/CLI (managed) projects, see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the *.NET Framework Developer's Guide*.
+> For information about resources in Universal Windows Platform apps written in C++, see [Defining App Resources](/windows/uwp/app-resources/), or on adding resources to C++/CLI (managed) projects, see [Resources in Desktop Apps](/dotnet/framework/resources/index) in the .NET Framework Developer's Guide.

 Resources can be composed of a wide range of elements, like: